-Some people, especially those with mild regurgitation, don't need to be treated.
-However, even if you don't have signs and symptoms with mitral valve regurgitation, the condition may require monitoring by your doctor.
-You may need regular evaluations, with the frequency depending on the amount of regurgitation.
+Some people, especially those with mild regurgitation, might not need treatment.
+However, the condition may require monitoring by your doctor.
+You may need regular evaluations, with the frequency depending on how severe your condition is.

 Discuss the risks and benefits of surgery with your doctor.
 Your surgery options include:

-Mitral valve regurgitation can be eliminated with surgery, but some people may continue to have some leakage.
-How well you do depends on whether the valve was repaired or replaced, how much regurgitation is left, and your heart's pumping function.
-Talk to your doctor about what type of follow-up you need after surgery, and let your doctor know if you develop new or worsening signs and symptoms after treatment.
+Talk to your doctor about what type of follow-up you need after surgery, and let your doctor know if you develop new symptoms or if your symptoms worsen after treatment.

 Less invasive techniques

 - Gaasch WH.
-Indications for and types of corrective surgery in severe chronic mitral valve regurgitation. http://www.uptodate.com/home/index.html.
-Accessed July 14, 2009.
+Surgical procedures in severe chronic mitral valve regurgitation. http://www.uptodate.com/home.
+Accessed June 5, 2014.